The fix begins at mid-page below if you want to skip some standard overhead basics stuff. There is a lot here, two long pages.

 The back of the white shirt (red X) ought to work, but it's in the shade, so it matched that shade result.
 So specifying Shade WB directly was about same.
 The clicked white needs to be in the same light as the rest of the image (but this time was still better than Daylight).

-This is a RAW image, and I'm playing in ACR (Adobe Camera Raw software, Lightroom, Photoshop, Elements), but they can do same on JPG files too, maybe with less extreme range than Raw allows.
+This is a RAW image, and I'm playing in ACR (Adobe Camera Raw software, Lightroom, Photoshop, Elements), and it can do same on JPG files too, but maybe with less extreme range than Raw allows.

 The Why Shoot Raw page includes a video that shows examples of using these white balance methods.